alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

 [crc-cards]: http://en.wikipedia.org/wiki/Class-responsibility-collaboration_card

 TODO: add reference to TDD books
-TODO add that GOOS is pronounced "/gús/" in English
+TODO add that GOOS is pronounced like the goose animal ("/gús/") in English